High School Assessments

 - MISA in Science (9th, 10th, or 11th grade, depending on the student's course sequence).

-All 11th Grade students will take the ACT.
+All 11th Grade students will take the PSAT and SAT.

 Assessment Schedule for AACPS District Created/Selected Assessments